angirov/42inception/README.md

+# Build

+run `make` from the project root directory.
+Tested both for macOS's docker desktop and Linux.

 There must be an `.env` with environent variables containing credentials, which are set during deployment.
 For example, you might execute in the project root directory:

+## Cleanup

+run `make clean` on mac or `sudo make clean` on Linux.

 ```
 cat >srcs/.env <<EOF